jaeyk/comp_thinking_social_science/docs/08_big_data.md

 ```

 - Option 2: Copy a file (object) to a table in a database using `copy_to`).
-We take this option as it's fast and we would like to focus on querying in this workshop.
+We take this option as it's fast, and we would like to focus on querying in this workshop.

 3. Query the table